Convert RTF to CSV

 Output CSV file (inventory.csv):

-CSV (Comma-Separated Values) is a plain text format where each line represents a row and values within a row are separated by commas.
-It's the universal standard for tabular data because it's simple, human-readable, and supported by all spreadsheet applications, databases, and programming languages.
-CSV files can be opened directly in Excel, Google Sheets, and imported into MySQL, PostgreSQL, and other databases.
+A: CSV (Comma-Separated Values) is a plain text format where each line represents a data row and values within a row are separated by commas.
+Formalized by RFC 4180, it's the universal standard for tabular data exchange between spreadsheets, databases, and programming languages.
+CSV files can be opened directly in Excel, Google Sheets, and imported into MySQL, PostgreSQL, and virtually any data system.

-No, CSV is a plain text format that only contains data values separated by commas.
-All RTF formatting (bold, italic, fonts, colors) is removed during conversion.
-Only the text content is preserved.
-If you need to keep formatting, consider converting to Excel (.xlsx) or maintaining the RTF format.
+A: No. CSV is a plain-text data format that contains only raw text values separated by commas.
+All RTF formatting (bold, italic, fonts, colors, images) is removed during conversion.
+Only the text content is preserved in tabular form.
+If you need to retain formatting, consider converting to XLSX (Excel) or HTML instead.
+CSV is specifically designed for data, not document presentation.

 Q: How do I open a CSV file in Excel?